ch9nuk9/NTF/README.md

-# NTF: Nematode Tracking Filter and Threshold Refining
+# NTF: Nematode Tracking Data Filter and Threshold Refining Tool
 This repository contains a Python-based tool for processing nematode tracking data, refining thresholds to distinguish between stationary and moving subjects, and creating a standalone executable (.exe) for easy distribution.

 # Features